Rizwe Mohammed: Personal Achievements

 a) Mufti M.I.M.
-Rizwe is very well known as a Peace Lover and who has promoted Peace and harmony across the globe for the last 3 decades even before holding the position as President at ACJU.
+Rizwe is known as a Peace Lover has promoted harmony across the globe for the last 3 decades even before holding the position as President at ACJU.

 b) He has done more than 25,000 lectures in the last 3 decades in promoting peace and coexistence in the community locally as well as internationally.

 c) Under the leadership and guidance of Mufti M.I.M.
 Rizwe a team collectively worked in developing strategies to bridge Unity among the Muslim Community and to Co-exist with other faiths.
 As a result, two important declarations were derived and published under ACJU: